 There are some financial experts who advise their clients not to put all their eggs in one basket, so to speak.
 This advice sums up what diversification means.

 In a nutshell, diversification is a technique that allows investors to increase probabilities for their potential returns by dividing their investments into different investment instruments.

 For example, you might opt to put half of your investments on money market funds and the other half on stocks.
 The process of splitting your investments keeps the blow from being too harsh in case your investments get caught in a drop in stock market values or a worsening economic problem.

 Note that while diversification does not shield you from loss, it significantly mitigates risks while increasing your chances for gaining potential returns.

 Risk and Return in financial management

 In terms of financial management, risks are visualized according to its positions in a spectrum.
-According to an article, those in low risks are short-term government bonds with low yields; those in the middle parts contain the investments on rental property or high-yield debt.
+According to an article, those in low risks are short-term government bonds with low yields; those in the middle parts contain investments in a rental property or high-yield debt.
 As for the high-risk end, there are the equity investments, futures and commodity contracts, among the others.
 The return on investment (ROI) is the expected generated income from the said investments.

 Discovering what you can about business risks and returns and using that knowledge to make profitable business decisions will help you and your business to thrive financially.

-For more information on managing risks and following ideal strategies on wealth creation, you may download our Premium CFO Solutions guide or get in touch with our financial experts at D&V Philippines to know how we can help you fulfill your CFO responsibilities better.
+For more information on managing risks and following ideal strategies for wealth creation, you may download our Premium CFO Solutions guide or get in touch with our financial experts at D&V Philippines to know how we can help you fulfill your CFO responsibilities better.